micropython-IMU/micropython-fusion/README.md

 Three read-only properties provide access to the angles.
 These are in degrees.

-**yaw**
+**heading**

 Angle relative to North.
-Better terminology is "heading" (used in the original Madgwick study) since it is ground referenced: yaw is also used to mean the angle of an aircraft's fuselage relative to its direction of motion.
+Note some sources use the term "yaw".
+As this is also used to mean the angle of an aircraft's fuselage relative to its direction of motion, I have avoided it.

 **pitch**